vga-usask/gwf-vis_docs/doc.md

 ## How to get started?

-1. Login with your NSID – click on the top right icon at [GWF Vis](http://gwfvis.usask.ca/RiverFlow/).
+1. Login with your NSID – click on the top right icon at [GWFVis](http://gwfvis.usask.ca/RiverFlow/).
 1. Create a file by right clicking on the left panel directory labeled with your nsid.
 1. A newly created file will already have some code written in it.
 1. Execute the code by clicking the top right triangle icon.
 This will create a default layout for geographic visualization in a new tab as follows.